digitalkaoz/tf-private-static-image-video-gallery/README.md

-# Serverless Image/Video Gallery Website
+# Serverless Secured Image/Video Gallery Website

-Image/Video Gallery built ontop of AWS Services
+password protected Image/Video Gallery built ontop of AWS Services

 > this Project started as a simple Terraform Port of [AWSPics](https://github.com/jpsim/AWSPics), so most ideas comes from there.